MarsBased/handbook/sections/development.md

 ###  3.5. <a name='Whowatchesthewatchmen'></a>Who watches the watchmen?

-Any change can led to new bugs.
+Any change can lead to new bugs.
 Do not think a change won't break everything.
 Test extensively all use cases.
 Try to break the code.
 If you don't do it, an anonymous user will do it for you.

 Review your own code.
 Do not trust your past self.
 You are older and wiser now.

 After finishing a feature, try to look at the big picture.
 At this point is easier to detect possible improvements.

-As a tip, when you are about to open a PR, use the Github web interface (or a local tool like Gitx) to review of your own code, as it if were from a different person.
+As a tip, when you are about to open a PR, use the Github web interface (or a local tool like [Gitx](https://rowanj.github.io/gitx/)) to make a review of your own code, as it if were from a different person.
 Even if you are confident that you know exactly what you have pushed, you'll surely will find unexpected stuff (like incorrectly pushed changes, a common example in Rails is unintended changes to schema.rb).

+It's a good idea to wait some hours or even a day before making this self review.
+When you finish working on a task you have tunnel vision about it.
+Revisiting it later or the next day will help you see mistakes or possible improvements.
+Give your brain a break.

 Applying an improvement left by a reviewer to an open PR needs to be done with extra caution.
 It's very easy to introduce a bug because the second time we tend to omit exhaustive testing.
 Remember, any change can led to new bug.